Chomenor/ioef-cmod/new-filesystem-readme.md

 This is an updated file handling system for the ioquake3 project.
 It is a near complete rewrite of files.c and related components, designed to enhance the performance, stability, and security of the game while maintaining compatibility with almost all existing maps, mods, and configurations.

 Here are the key features:
-- Improved resource precedence system which prevents unnecessary resource conflicts
+- Improved resource precedence system which significantly reduces conflicts between pk3s
 - Greatly improved load times, especially with lots of pk3s installed
 - Safer downloading options and other security improvements
 - Improved download handling, especially when downloading from poorly configured servers